Sales Engagement – The Definitive Guide

 - The focus of the market will move from volume to quality—There are two parts to the sales engagement category: quantity and quality.
 Quantity is being being solved today; quality will be next.
 The conversational and meeting intelligence markets are major steps in the right direction, but there is obviously a lot of potential.
 Microsoft Dynamics is an example.
-The majority of the sales engagement narrative has been around the Salesforce ecosystem while Microsoft has been building features to enable sales to deliver valuable engagement.
+The majority of the narrative has been around the Salesforce ecosystem while Microsoft has been building features to enable sales to deliver valuable engagement.
 Their October release will have conversational intelligence and notes analysis.It will also create talking points based on past interactions and will recommend when to reach back out and what to say.

 - The market becomes exciting with the arrival of next-best action (the NBA)—Today, actions are based on static workflows or processes.
-The platforms will be able to expand their ability to make recommendations based on who the buyer is and their activity matched against the larger engagement data set and be able to provide credible recommendations..
+The platforms will be able to expand their ability to make recommendations based on who the buyer is and their activity matched against the larger data set and be able to provide credible recommendations..

 - CRM as the “platform to platforms”—There are many applications that are the preferred user interface for sales reps including Slack, email, Linkedin, etc. CRM vendors are allowing sales reps to work they prefer and are focused on owning the data.
-CRM will become the data repository for all engagement from marketing to sales to customer service to finance to product and provide the end-to-end visibility.
+CRM will become the data repository for all activity from marketing to sales to customer service to finance to product and provide the end-to-end visibility.
 Sales engagement platforms will continue to be a preferred UI, and this preference will only grow with added functionality and integrations.